jessdriscoll/jessdriscoll.github.io/_posts/2002/2002-01-04-reading-log.md

 >I think I could turn and live with animals, they're so placid and self-contain'd, I stand and look at them long and long

-Walt Whitman, Song of Myself
+epigraph, from Walt Whitman, Song of Myself
-epigraph

 April 20, 2017
 Growing Pains by Emily Carr